MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/subscribe-to-conversation-events.md

 [!INCLUDE [pre-release-label](~/includes/v4-to-v3-pointer-bots.md)]

-When building your conversational bots for Microsoft Teams, you can work with conversation events.
+When building your conversational bots for :::image type="icon" source="../../../assets/icons/teams-icon.png" border="false"::: Microsoft Teams, you can work with conversation events.
 Teams sends notifications to your bot for conversation events that happen in scopes where your bot is active.
 You can capture these events in your code and take the following actions:

 * Trigger a welcome message when your bot is added to a team.
 * Trigger a welcome message when a new team member is added or removed.